iselasoria/py-ls/ls-md/py101/explicit_coercion.md

-The most comon uses of coercsion happen form numbers to string, as in:
+The most cmon uses of coercion happen form numbers to string, as in:

 ```python
 num = 578